Program director

 SOWK 510.
 Diversity Theory in Practice and Research.
 3 Units.

 Examines and applies contemporary theories of diversity from a critical perspective.
-Includes intersectionality and use of a cultural humility framework for engaging diverse populations at all levels of practice.
+Includes intersectionality and use of a culturally grounded paradigm for engaging diverse populations at all levels of practice.

 SOWK 513.
 Human Behavior in a Culturally Diverse Environment.
 4 Units.